Ratio Calculator

 How to Simplify a Ratio

-To simplify a ratio, divide both parts by their greatest common factor (GCF):
+To simplify a ratio, divide both parts by their greatest common factor (GCF).
+The simplified ratio expresses the same proportion using the smallest possible whole numbers.

 Original RatioGCFSimplified